You've grown some wonderful veggies in your market garden and now the time has come to sell them. So you head off to the farmers market, right?

-There are a number of problems with the farmers market ( if you are a farmer ):
+There is a number of problems with the farmers market ( if you are a farmer ):

 Other growers at the market will have many of the same goods you do.
-It's possible to establish a niche by trying to be the earliest grower, or growing unusual or gourmet vegetables.
+It is possible to establish a niche by trying to be the earliest grower, or growing unusual or gourmet vegetables ( we have done both ).

 Problem 2: Wastage